Tyger375/Music-bot/README.md

-# Music-bot
+# Music Bot
-This is a public italian discord music bot
+This is a public italian Discord Music Bot.
-# discord.js version: 12
+# discord.js@12.5.3
+Made by tyger 375#4141 and ale_006#9999.